alissatroiano/MS-1/README.md

 * The website places class details, class times and class sign up forms in one central location, so users will not have to click a lot, making them more likely to sign up.

-* The website includes an 'About' section that fulfills one of the client's main goals: to provde users with information about the studio and its' procedures.
+* The website includes an 'About' section that fulfills one of the client's main goals: to provide users with information about the studio and its' procedures.

 User stories were created by the developer during the planning phase of this project and were used to help guide the wire framing process: